ammarhakim/gkylgpuhack/README.md

 - Blog post on implementing [finite-difference codes on GPUs](https://devblogs.nvidia.com/finite-difference-methods-cuda-cc-part-1/)

-# With Adroit GPU node
+# Working with Adroit GPU node

 Everyone with a valid PU email ID should have access to Adroit.
 You need to enable Duo Authenticate to access Adroit, though, and need to